jianboma/LoCapE_CPP/README.md

 * This implementation uses [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library for matrix manipulation.
 * Intel Math Kernel Library ([MKL](https://software.intel.com/en-us/mkl) ) is used for mathematical computation.
+* OpenMP is used for parallelizing the codes.

 ### coding style